arhszaf/Projects/River Crossing Problem/src/readme.md

 ## Overview
 The river crossing problem involves getting a group of people across a river with a limited amount of time and a boat that can carry a limited number of people at a time.
 Each person has a different crossing time, and the goal is to find the optimal sequence of crossings to minimize the total time taken.
+## Features
+* Implements the A* search algorithm to solve the river crossing problem.
+* Allows user input for the number of people, total allowed crossing time, and individual crossing times.
+* Validates user input for positive integers and unique crossing times.
+* Provides the optimal solution if it exists within the specified time.

+## Usage
+* 1.When prompted, enter the number of people.
+* 2.Enter the total allowed crossing time in minutes.
+* 3.Enter the individual crossing times for each person.
+Each time must be a positive integer and unique.
+* 4.The program will output the optimal sequence of crossings if a solution exists within the specified time.